 Standard Walker for first time up (Mandatory) Will assist with your walking.
 It should NOT have wheels Gait Aids Rollator Walker (Optional) May often be progressed to rollator if safe.
-Do not bring this to the hospital-you will be able to practice with a hospital walker Cane (Mandatory) Will assist you on the stairs and with your walking later on in your recovery Handrails (highly recommended) These should be installed along stairs at home for safety Bathroom Equipment Raised Toilet Seat with Arms Clamp-on or molded plastic styles for regular or oval toilet bowls Grab Bars Can be mounted into a studded bathroom wall or clamped to the side of the tub Bathtub Transfer Bench Useful for getting into and out of the tub.
-You will not be able to bathe for at least 6 weeks Hand Held Shower Head For use with the tub bench Sock Aid To help put on socks or hosiery Dressing Devices (Optional) Long-Handled Reacher To help reach objects on the floor, overhead, or for dressing (Optional) Long-Handled Shoehorn Useful to put on shoes or take off socks
+Do not bring this to the hospital-you will be able to practice with a hospital walker Cane (Mandatory) Will assist you on the stairs and with your walking later on in your recovery Handrails (highly recommended) These should be installed along stairs at home for safety Raised Toilet Seat with Arms Clamp-on or molded plastic styles for regular or oval toilet bowls Bathroom Equipment Grab Bars Can be mounted into a studded bathroom wall or clamped to the side of the tub Bathtub Transfer Bench Useful for getting into and out of the tub/shower.
+You will not be able to have a bath, however you will be able to shower after your surgery.
+No submerging the incision in water for 6-8 weeks.
+Hand Held Shower Head For use with the tub bench You are allowed to shower once you get home from surgery with the water proof bandage on.
+Do not scrub around the bandage.
+Dressing Devices (Optional) Sock Aid To help put on socks or hosiery Long-Handled Reacher To help reach objects on the floor, overhead, or for dressing Long-Handled Shoehorn Useful to put on shoes or take off socks